JHSRobo/corews/docs/setup.md

 * Slot the micro-sd card into a testbench.
 * SSH to the testbench.
   * You will need to check its IP on the router page.
+* Set the new hostname to bottomside.
+  * `sudo hostnamectl set-hostname bottomside`
 * Clone the corews repository in your home directory.
   * `git clone https://github.com/JHSRobo/corews`
 * Run the setup command.